My relationship with my generalized anxiety has been, perhaps, the greatest factor in shaping my life.

 Stage One – Ignorance and Submission

-Unaware of my anxiety exactly as the fish is unaware of water, I was controlled by it.
-It controlled my every decision (and just as often my failure to make decisions).
-It determined my relationships.
+Unaware of my anxiety just as we are usually unaware of the air we breath.
+The anxiety controlled my every decision (and, perhaps more often, my failure to make decisions).
+It determined my relationships with family, friends, enemies and lovers.

 Stage Two – Awareness and Hatred